UL Monroe vs. Arkansas State NCAA Football Odds, Plays and Insights | November 13, 2021

 - UL Monroe has combined with its opponents to score more than 66.5 points in three of nine games this season.

-- In 50% of Arkansas State's games this season (4/8), the teams combined to score more than Saturday's over/under of 66.5.
+- So far this season, 50% of Arkansas State's games (4/8) have had more combined points than Saturday's total of 66.5.

-- The combined points per game average of the two teams, 47.9, is 18.6 points fewer than Saturday's over/under.

-- The 79.3 points per game these two squads have surrendered to opponents this season are 12.8 more than the 66.5 total in this contest.
+- The two teams combine to score 47.9 points per game, 18.6 less than the total in this contest.

-- The Warhawks and their opponents score an average of 54.0 points per game, 12.5 fewer than Saturday's total.

 - The 66.5-point over/under in this game is equal to the average total in Red Wolves games this season.